Kaikoi at Hoopili

 No analysis available

-I looked for explicit short-term rental permission language such as "STR allowed," "vacation rental," "TVU," or similar and found none.
-The remarks do not show that short-term rentals are permitted, so this is treated as false.
+I searched for explicit short-term rental language such as "STR allowed," "vacation rental," "TVU," or similar and found none.
+The remarks focus on owner-occupied affordable housing and regular residential use, so STR allowance is not supported by the public remarks.

-I searched for hotel pool language such as "hotel rental pool," "managed by hotel," "Hilton pool," or similar and found nothing.
-Since there is no evidence that STR is allowed, this also cannot be true.
+I looked for hotel pool language such as "hotel rental pool," "managed by hotel," or branded hotel program references and found nothing.
+Since there is no evidence that STR is allowed, this must also remain false.

-I looked for phrases like "mandatory hotel pool," "must participate," or "cannot opt out" and found none.
-There is also no evidence of any hotel rental program, so mandatory participation is false.
+I searched for phrases like "mandatory hotel pool," "must participate," or "cannot opt out" and found none.
+The listings contain no indication of a hotel rental program at all, so mandatory participation is not supported.

 No analysis available